 - Aluminum Foil – To prevent the crust from having burned edges while baking the pie.

 - Pumpkin Pie Spice – I love to use pumpkin spice blends when I don’t have time to make my own.
+If you’re looking to make your own pumpkin spice, I have the perfect homemade pumpkin spice recipe for you.

 - Erythritol Blend – My favorite keto sweetener of all time.
-It has no after taste and it’s extremely low in carbs.
+It has no after taste, and it’s extremely low in carbs.

 Usually, the pies crack when they are overbaked.
-You should take the pie out of the oven when it looks set but it’s still jiggly like a jello (but not too much) in the middle.
+You should take the pie out of the oven when it looks set but it’s still jiggly like jello (but not too much) in the middle.
 The pie continues to cook as it will cool down at room temperature.

 - 319 calories